SherG/perpetual-elm/exampleSite/content/services/equipment-leasing.md

 * 100% financing with zero down payment available in qualifying cases
 * Maintain cash
 * Manage risk
-* Plan expenses for cash flow and business fluctuations
+* Maintain cash flow and navigate business fluctuations
 * Benefit from IRS Section 179 (applicable to capital leases)
 * Keep up to date with new technology
 * Leverage equipment expertise